datalad-handbook/book/docs/basics/101-140-summary.rst

 Summary
 -------

-Without access to the same computational infrastructure, you can share your DataLad datasets with friends and collaborators by leveraging third party services.
+Without access to the same computational infrastructure, you can distribute or share your DataLad datasets with friends and collaborators by leveraging third party services.
 DataLad integrates well with a variety of free or commercial services, and with many available service options this gives you freedom in deciding where